 The bill amends law pertaining to eligibility requirements for SNAP.
-The bill requires DCF to assign work registrants ages 50 through 59 without dependents who are not exempt under 7 USC § 2015(d)(2) to an employment and training program as a condition of participation in SNAP.
-Under current law, only able-bodied adults ages 18 through 49 without dependents and individuals who are not employed at least 30 hours per week are required to participate in an employment and training program to receive SNAP benefits.
+The bill requires DCF to assign work registrants ages 50 through 59 without dependents who are not exempt under 7

+U.S.C. § 2015(d)(2) to an employment and training program as a condition of participation in SNAP.
+Under continuing law, able-bodied adults ages 18 through 49 without dependents and individuals who are not employed at least 30 hours per week are required to participate in an employment and training program to receive SNAP benefits.

-[Note: 7 USC § 2015(d)(2) is a federal law that exempts the following work registrants between the ages of 16 and 59 from a work requirement:
+[Note: 7 U.S.C. § 2015(d)(2) is a federal law that exempts the following work registrants between the ages of 16 and 59 from a work requirement: